What are the best shooting modes to use and why?

 Sets a wide aperture for a shallow depth of field so that you can have the person in sharp focus with a blurry background.

-Sometimes, when the camera feels that it’s dark, the flash will automatically be activated to fill in the shadows.
+Sometimes, when the camera senses that it’s dark, it automatically activates the flash to fill in the shadows.

 Use for portraits with soft, natural-looking skin tones.
-If the subject is far from the background or a telephoto lens is used, background details will be softened to lend the composition a sense of depth.
+If the subject is far from the background or you use a telephoto lens, background details will be blurred to create a sense of depth in the image.

 2. Landscape mode